Topics in Veterinary NutritionHosted by: Office of Continuing Education

-Pet nutrition controversies: What we know, what we think we know, what we thought we know, what we don’t know
+Pet nutrition controversies: What we know, what we think we know, what we thought we knew, what we don’t know

 Discussing pet nutrition and pet foods can be controversial depending on the client and the veterinary staff views.
 While these discussions and social media posts often elicit a visceral response, some are not farfetched and are based on fact.
 This presentation will discuss some controversies concerning pet food focusing on the current potentially nutritional issue of dilated cardiomyopathy in addition to recalls and other nuances of pet nutrition and pet food regulation.